runelaenen/shopware6-advanced-banners/README.md

    - English
    - German
    - Dutch
+ - Translatable content
+ - ACL
  - Easily extendible
- - 'Advanced Banner' CMS element
+ - CMS Elements
+    - Advanced Banner
- - 'Advanced Banner Slider' CMS element
+    - Advanced Banner Slider

-## How to install
+## 🚀 How to install
 ### Composer install (recommended)
 ```
 composer require runelaenen/shopware6-advanced-banners
 bin/console plugin:refresh
 bin/console plugin:install --activate RuneLaenenAdvancedBanners
 ```
-Builing the javascript & css will still be needed.
+#### 🔨 Building
+The composer install does not come with compiled javascript.
+You will have to build/compile your administration and storefront javascript.

+In case you are using the production template, the command below should do the trick.
 ```
 bin/build.sh
 ```